Hexvortex/StableDiffusion/README.md

 # StableDiffusionPrompts

-Feel free to add your own prompts to this list
+Feel free to add your own prompts on this list

 Prompt Examples